 The first point is always relative to the drawable's origin.
 The rest are relative either to that origin or the previous point, depending on the coordinate-mode.

-GC components: function, plane-mask, foreground, subwindow-mode, clip-x-origin, clip-y-origin, clip-mask drawable: DRAWABLE gc: GCONTEXT coordinate-mode: { Origin, Previous} points: LISTofPOINT Errors: Drawable, GContext, Match, Value
+GC components: function, plane-mask, foreground, subwindow-mode, clip-x-origin, clip-y-origin, clip-mask drawable: DRAWABLE gc: GCONTEXT coordinate-mode: { Origin, Previous } points: LISTofPOINT coincide, the first and last lines also join correctly.

 PolyLine